-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Using Videos for Teaching…Appropriately

 Granted, is a movie day a nice break in the schedule every once in a while?
 Sure!
 I used to try to show one “real” movie in my history class per unit so the students could make connections to the events vs. how Hollywood portrayed them.
-This isn’t what is meant by using videos for teaching, though.

 There are many ways to use videos for teaching in a positive way that isn’t the “easy way out”.
 I personally have found the most successful way is by flipping the classroom.
 When you flip the classroom, you are allowing your students to learn the content before they get to class, lending more time for hands-on discovery of that information once you are back together in the classroom.

 It appeals to every learning style and Generation Z has figured it out.
 They’re the youngest generation to realize that time is money!
 Why in the world would we NOT take advantage of the fact that there is a simple way that these kids are willing to take the time to implement to help their learning?